NPS welcomed inclusivity expert Rosetta Lee from February 23-24

 The DCC is a standing committee of the NPS Board of Trustees.
 The purpose of the DCC is to work to build a fully inclusive community and sense of connectedness among all members of NPS.
 Members include NPS parents, trustees, and faculty/staff.
 The DCC holds meetings throughout the year and works to organize and promote diversity and community events and initiatives; provide a forum for related conversations; and serve as a resource for all.

-Our events have included a Fall Community Dinner, Parent Forums, and Socials.
+Our events have included Community Dinners, Parent Forums, and Socials.
 Past topics have included discussions around inclusion/exclusion, gender bias, religious misunderstandings, race, socio-economic differences, family structures, best practices with our kids.

 Joining the DCC is a terrific way to get to know more parents and teachers and to share your voices.

 Everyone is welcome to join at any point in the school year.
 All involvement, big or small, is welcome and valuable.